-3.3.1 All new build housing within the Area should be delivered on those sites identified in this plan or on previously developed brownfield sites and other small sites which meet the criteria set out in Policy LP 39 of the Local Plan.
+All new build housing within the Area should be delivered on those sites identified in this plan or on previously developed brownfield sites and other small sites which meet the criteria set out in Policy LP 39 of the Local Plan.

-3.3.2 Major residential development comprises any schemes delivering 50 or more new residential units.
-Higher density residential development means any residential scheme comprising 200 habitable rooms per hectare (hrh) or more.
-This policy applies to all new build housing.
+3.3.1 This policy applies to all new build housing.
 The impact of additional demands on the local transport network will be managed under Streets and Travel Policy T1.

-3.3.3 Locally significant opportunity sites have been identified in the Plan.
-Further housing development opportunities may arise on previously developed brownfield sites which are either now vacant or underutilised.
+- 3.3.2 Locally significant opportunity sites have been identified in the Plan.
+Further housing development opportunities may arise on previously developed brownfield sites which are either now vacant or under-utilised.
 Other undeveloped land is predominantly MOL, which is afforded similar protection to Green Belt land and other sites with a significant proportion of open land are designated as Other Open Land of Townscape Importance and sites of nature conservation.
-This policy reflects and builds on policies in the Richmond Local Plan specifically LP 34, LP 39, LP 44 and site specific policies SA 15 (Ham Close), SA 16 (Cassel Hospital) and SA 17 (St Michael's Convent).
+This policy reflects and builds on policies in the Richmond Local Plan specifically LP 34, LP 39, LP 44 and site specific policies SA 15 (Ham Close), SA 16 (Cassel Hospital) and SA 17 (St Michael's Convent). - 3.4 Policy H2 Design Principles for Housing Development

-3.4 Policy H2 - Housing mix
+Policy H2 - Design Principles for Housing Development